- American Physical Society Sites

-No. Although women are underrepresented in physics and many other STEM fields, the specific focus of the APS Bridge Program is to increase the number of PhDs awarded to African American, Hispanic American, and Native American students regardless of gender.
+No. Although women are underrepresented in physics and many other STEM fields, the specific focus of the APS Bridge Program is to increase the number of PhDs awarded to Black, Latinx, and Indigenous students regardless of gender.
 Students who fall under these racial and ethnic minority groups are encouraged to apply to the Bridge Program.

 Do I need to have an undergraduate physics degree in order to apply?
 Can I apply if my major isn't physics?